nisharao321/exp5/theory.md

 ## Merits
 <ul style="text-indent:50px;text-align:justify;list-style-position: inside;">
 <li>It uses air more efficiently as it is more used up in its path.</li>
 <li>Nowadays for higher production we need to go for large development size of airways.
 Conventionally, it used to be 3m x3m, but now a day’s 6m x 6m is more commonly used in many parts of the world.
-In this case series connection is advantageous as we can maintain the air velocity (since Q= V x A).</li>
+In this case series connection is advantageous as we can maintain the air velocity (since Q = V x A).</li>
 <li>Series circuits are simple circuits as there are no splits.</li>
 <li>There is a lesser need for Ventilation Control Devices (VCD) in particular regulators.
 There are less chances of leakage of air.</li>